Autobahn (album): Legacy

-Kraftwerk would later sign with EMI to establish the Kling Klang company within.
-This worldwide licensing deal placed them with Electrola for Germany, Austria and Switzerland, EMI in the United Kingdom, Capitol in the United States and Pathé-Marconi in France.
+Kraftwerk later signed with EMI to establish the Kling Klang company.
+This worldwide licensing deal placed them with Electrola for Germany, Austria and Switzerland, EMI in the United Kingdom, Vertigo in the United States and Pathé-Marconi in France.
 Kraftwerk followed-up Autobahn with Radio-Activity, which was released in 1975.
 Kraftwerk did not repeat the high sales of Autobahn on any subsequent album in the 1970s but were one of the most commercially successful groups in their style, selling well throughout Europe.
 Hütter and Schneider later dismissed Kraftwerk's earlier music; according to Hütter, Autobahn was "really the first", and Schneider called the earlier music "history, archaeology".
 Autobahn was Conny Plank's final work with Kraftwerk.
 At the home studio where he worked on Autobahn, Plank later worked with groups and artists such as Killing Joke, Clannad, Brian Eno, The Eurythmics and Devo, as well as German groups such as Neu! and DAF.

 In his review of Sequencer (1976) by Synergy, critic Michael Hooker noted the increasing interest in synthesizer composition since the release of Autobahn.
 Other artists, such as David Bowie, began noting Autobahn as an influence.
-Bowie said; "the preponderance of electronic instruments convinced me that this was an area that I had to investigate a little further".
-Michael Rother stated Autobahn had an impact on his band Harmonia, and led him to starting thinking about adding voices on tracks; he said; "on Harmonia's Deluxe you can hear an echo of that".
-Producer Arthur Baker first heard Kraftwerk's "Autobahn" when working at record store in high school; he would later use the melody of the group's songs for "Planet Rock" for Afrika Bambaataa.
+Bowie said: "the preponderance of electronic instruments convinced me that this was an area that I had to investigate a little further".
+Michael Rother stated Autobahn had an impact on his band Harmonia, and led him to starting thinking about adding voices on tracks; he said: "on Harmonia's Deluxe you can hear an echo of that".
+Producer Arthur Baker first heard Kraftwerk's "Autobahn" when working at record store in high school; he later used a medley of the group's songs for "Planet Rock" for Afrika Bambaataa.

 According to Patrick Codenys of the band Front 242, in the early 1970s most "creative groups, were virtuosos like King Crimson and Yes whose music was based around sophisticated jam sessions.
 When I bought Autobahn I had the feeling that it was changing.
 For the first time, it was music that was impossible to touch – not being made up with the usual components of rock."
 Codenys said the music was made by only one person, which helped encourage him to make music on his own.
 Music critic Simon Frith stated disco heralded the future of music, and said "Autobahn" was the bridge between five minutes of unchanging rhythms of AM radio and the 24-hour concerts by avant-garde musicians like Terry Riley.
 Author Thomas Jerome Seabrook named the album among the "finest kosmische records."
+In 2014, it was inducted into the Grammy Hall of Fame, a diverse collection to represent historically significant recordings that reflect the changing climate of music through the decades.

 Track listing

+Re-issue

+A remastered edition of Autobahn was released on CD, digital download and heavyweight vinyl in October–November 2009.
+The beginning of Kometenmelodie 2 was moved to the end of Kometenmelodie 1.